 The theory behind post-race workouts gets to the importance of concentrating stress.
 The general rule is that hard days should be hard, and easy days should be easy.
 For advanced athletes, sometimes what constitutes “hard” can seem a bit mind blowing and make even the most mature among us whisper “that’s what she said.”

-For the track athletes above, they likely tapered for the races and recovered after, so it would make sense to load up that day with stress to use the surrounding downtime.
-If a race isn’t that strenuous on the musculoskeletal system, then some bonus aerobic stress may lead to what is known as the “supercompensation effect”—large, sometimes non-linear adaptation responses to stress.
+For track athletes, who likely taper for races and recover after, it would make sense to load up race day with stress to use the surrounding downtime.
+If a race isn’t that strenuous on the musculoskeletal system, then some bonus aerobic stress may lead to what is known as the “supercompensation effect”— large, sometimes non-linear adaptation responses to stress.

 That sounds like the world’s most boring superpower.
 So how does the supercompensation effect work?